agentsystems/agentsystems/README.md

 **Self-hosted app store for AI agents.**

-Browse a catalog of community-developed agents (document processing, data analysis, workflow automation — sky's the limit), install them, and run them locally in isolated containers.
+Browse a catalog of community-developed agents (document processing, data analysis, workflow automation — sky's the limit), install them, and run them on your infrastructure in isolated containers.

 **The problem:** Most specialized AI agents today require sending your data to third-party SaaS platforms.
 Building your own agents requires weeks of development.
 Running third-party agents manually requires configuring Docker networks, volumes, proxies, and credentials for each one.

-**AgentSystems provides:** Infrastructure for discovering and running third-party agents locally with container isolation, credential injection, and egress controls.
+**AgentSystems provides:** Infrastructure for discovering and running third-party agents on your infrastructure with container isolation, credential injection, and egress controls.

 **Key concepts:**
 - Anyone can publish agents (indexed by GitHub username)